Dear Friends, Colleagues, Nomads, and Outsiders:

-Her poetry has been awarded first prizes by the University of Hartford, the City of Nagoya Japan Board of Education, the Under the Basho 2014 International Haiku Competition, South by Southeast Editors’ Choice Award, and honorable mentions from the Vancouver Cherry Blossom Haiku Invitationals.
+Her poetry has been awarded first prizes by the University of Hartford, the City of Nagoya Japan Board of Education, the Under the Basho 2014 International Haiku Competition, and South by Southeast Editors’ Choice Award, with honorable mentions from the Vancouver Cherry Blossom Haiku Invitationals and Naugatuck River Review.

 Fleischer is an Arts New England magazine contributing writer for the arts in Connecticut.
 [Somewhere Between Creation and Destruction by Donna Fleischer See more at Art New England, Sept/Oct 2014].

 Her poetry is housed in: the Japanese Museum of Haiku Literature, Tokyo; Poets House, NYC; University of Massachusetts Amherst DuBois Library; the Canadian Haiku Society; California State Library Haiku Archives at Sacramento; and The Haiku Foundation, Winchester, VA.

 Fleischer’s essay, The Black Swans of Ellen Carey: Of Necessary Poetic Realities (2010, 2014), is based on the art works of Ellen Carey, the ground-breaking, lens-based artist.
 It is the print catalogue essay (Akus Gallery and Eastern Connecticut State University, Willimantic, CT, 2014) to the exhibition “Let There Be Light: The Black Swans of Ellen Carey”.